Free Color Name Finder — Name Any Color Instantly

 What is Delta-E?

-Delta-E (ΔE) is the standard measurement of color difference.
+Delta-E (ΔE) is the standard measurement of color difference used in digital and print color matching.
 Lower is closer.

 ΔE < 0.5